ilyandho/FPL-Optimal-Transfer/FPL predictors/with new features/data/vaastav/README.md

 Fantasy-Premier-League
 ======================

+# NOTICE

+This weekly updates for the repository have been stopped at the end of the 2024-25 season.
+NO weekly updates will be posted to this repository after the 2024-25 season.

+Instead, there will be 3 major updates posted to this repository:

++ One at the start of the season
++ One at the end of the January transfer window
++ One at the end of the season

+## Description

 A FPL library that gets all the basic stats for each player, gw-specific data for each player and season history of each player

 ### How to CIte this dataset?